top of page

 Partnerships & Collaborators

-Our partnerships will enable us to deliver a unique and highly curated program of cross-cultural interaction, collaborative problem solving, and human centered innovation.
+Our partnerships will enable us to deliver a unique and highly curated learning journey of cross-cultural interaction, collaborative problem solving, and human centered innovation.
 Some of our partners and collaborators include:

 Image by Max Böhme